-For some shops, the complexity is part of the allure.
+For some shops, the complexity of sparkling drinks is part of the allure.
 “It’s that fun challenge of creating something that hasn’t been done before,” says Jeremy Behne, director of coffee at 42 & Lawrence, a coffee lab created by Larry’s Coffee in Raleigh, North Carolina.

-“We have all these great tasting notes in these great coffees, so how can you compliment them without milk?
-The second you get a group of baristas excited about creating something like that, you’re going to get things coming out of your shop that you would’ve never thought of,” he adds.
+Behne loves using sparkling water to complement the flavors in coffee.
+“We have all these great tasting notes in these great coffees, so how can you complement them without milk?
+The second you get a group of baristas excited about creating something like that, you’ll get things coming out of your shop that you would’ve never thought of.”

-Oftentimes, rising to that creative challenge requires commitment.
-Ghost Note’s Andrews spent four months perfecting a drink now known as the “Sun Ship,” made with espresso, smoked grapefruit rosemary syrup, coconut water, sparkling water, and lime.
+Often, rising to that creative challenge requires commitment.
+Ghost Note’s Andrews spent four months perfecting a drink called the Sun Ship, made with espresso, smoked grapefruit rosemary syrup, coconut water, sparkling water, and lime.

-Recipes must not only be delicious, they must be scalable.
+Recipes must not only be delicious, but they must also be scalable.
 “It’s so difficult to make a high-quality chai that you can also mass produce.
 Making something single-serving is very different than making something for three shops to sell hundreds of a week,” Swanson says.